openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 ### Verification

 To foster cooperation and efficiency within OpenHW Group, CVA6 will use and contribute to **core-v-verif**.
-Spike will be used as a reference ISS and Imperas OVPSim is considered too.
+Spike will be used as a reference ISS.
+Imperas OVPSim could be considered in the future.

 Gateways between OpenHW core-v-verif repositories and Thales internal environment (GitLab, CI...) will be set up.